-(g) Continued operation and maintenance.

-- (1) All systems optimizing corrosion control shall continue to operate and maintain optimal corrosion control treatment, including maintaining water quality parameters at or above minimum values or within ranges designated by the State under subdivision (f) of this section for all samples collected in accordance with section 5-1.43(b)(3) and section 5-1.43(c).
-Compliance with the requirements of this paragraph shall be determined every six months, as specified in section 5-1.42(b)(3).
-A water system is out of compliance with the requirements of this paragraph if it has excursions for any State-designated parameter on more than nine (9) days during any six-month period.
+- (g) Continued operation and monitoring. - (1) All systems optimizing corrosion control shall continue to operate and maintain optimal corrosion control treatment, including maintaining water quality parameters at or above minimum values or within ranges designated by the State under subdivision (f) of this section for all samples collected in accordance with sections 5-1.43(b)(3) and (c) of this Subpart.
+Compliance with the requirements of this paragraph shall be determined every six months, as specified in section 5-1.42(b)(3) of this Subpart.
+A water system is out of compliance with the requirements of this paragraph if it has excursions for any State-designated parameter on more than nine days during any six-month period.
 An excursion occurs whenever the daily value for one or more of the water quality parameters measured at a sampling location is below the minimum value or outside the range designated by the State.
 The State has the discretion to delete results of obvious sampling errors from this calculation.
-Daily values are calculated as follows: - (i) On days when more than one measurement for the water quality parameter is collected at the sampling location, the daily value shall be the average of all results collected during the day regardless of whether they are collected through continuous monitoring, grab sampling, or a combination of both. - (ii) On days when only one measurement for the water quality parameter is collected at the sampling location, the daily value shall be the result of that measurement. - (iii) On days when no measurement is collected for the water quality parameter at the sampling location, the daily value shall be the daily value calculated on the most recent day on which the water quality parameter was measured at the sample site.

-(2) Modification of State treatment decisions.
+Daily values are calculated as follows: - (i) On days when more than one measurement for the water quality parameter is collected at the sampling location, the daily value shall be the average of all results collected during the day regardless of whether they are collected through continuous monitoring, grab sampling, or a combination of both. - (ii) On days when only one measurement for the water quality parameter is collected at the sampling location, the daily value shall be the result of that measurement. - (iii) On days when no measurement is collected for the water quality parameter at the sampling location, the daily value shall be the daily value calculated on the most recent day on which the water quality parameter was measured at the sample site. - (2) Modification of State treatment decisions.
 A water system may request a modification of its State designated optimal corrosion control treatment.
 The request shall be submitted in writing and include the reason for the modification along with supporting data.

-5-1.42 Monitoring Requirements for Lead and Copper in Tap Water.
-(Effective Date: January 17, 2018)
+5-1.42 Monitoring requirements for lead and copper in tap water.